Leelu55/Articulus/README.md

 - [ ] change house icon on FinishedScreen
 - [ ] PauseModal can be a HintModal too with closeFunction = setLessonState(LessonState.IsSpeaking)
-- [ ] create and store thumbnails/preview images for start page and faster loading in general (can BunnyCDN downgrade image quality & size?)

 ### Bugs